novelhawk/KarutaDropGeneration/README.md

-# Karuta Drop Generation
+# WebP comparison with JPEG

 ## Introduction

+This project tests the WebP format in a real case scenario and compares the WebP result to its JPEG counterpart.

+## Context

 Karuta is a Discord bot that allows users to collect and trade cards.
-There are multiple ways to obtain cards one of which is by using the `drop` command which generates an image with some random cards for the user to choose.
-The image is in the jpeg format to reduce file size therefore transparency is not supported so the discord dark theme color is used as background to make it look like the image is transparent but the jpeg lossy compression creates weird artifacts around the corners of the cards making it look bad.
+There are multiple ways to obtain cards one of which is by using the `drop` command which generates an image with some random cards for the user to choose from.
+The drop image is in the JPEG format to reduce file size therefore transparency is not supported so the discord dark theme color is used as background to simulate trasparency but the jpeg lossy compression creates artifacts around the corners of the cards degrading the quality of the image.

 ## Objective

-This project's objective is to explore alternatives to the jpeg format to add trasparency without increasing file size, this can be achived using WebP.
+The objective of this project is to try to replace the JPEG `drop` image with a format that supports transparency without sacrificing on the file size.

-## Research
+## Outcome

-I got 3 cards using the `view` command in Karuta and created the drop image with those to check file sizes.
+I got 3 cards using the `view` command in Karuta and created the WebP drop image with those to compare file with a JPEG drop image.

 | Card 1 | Card 2 | Card 3 |
 | --- | --- | --- |